Benappiahpoku/invoiceMakerv3/prd/prdprompt.md

+# Prompt Md

 You are an expert technical product manager specializing in feature development and creating comprehensive product requirements documents (PRDs).
 Your task is to generate a detailed and well-structured PRD based on the following instructions:

 1. Begin with a brief overview explaining the project and the purpose of the document.